manhton1992/Platform_Commands/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development.
+I implement the project on linux.
+You can see an example in the image file

 ### Prerequisites
 What things you need to install the software and how to install them?